Week End (X Japan song)

 "Week End" is a single released by X Japan (then named X) on April 21, 1990.
+It reached number two on the Oricon Singles Chart and has sold over 400,000 copies.

 Summary

-Differences between this single edit and the album edit, found on Blue Blood, include an alternate guitar solo and an additional piano bridge.
-The B-side is a live performance of "Endless Rain" recorded on February 4, 1990 at the Nippon Budokan.
+This single version of "Week End" is a re-recording of the song that originally appeared on their 1989 album Blue Blood.
+It features a new arrangement containing strings performed by a 30-piece orchestra and additional piano.
+The B-side is a live performance of "Endless Rain" recorded on February 4, 1990, at the Nippon Budokan.
+The limited edition of the single features a fold-out jacket.

 A live performance of "Week End" was included as the B-side of their 1996 single "Crucify My Love".